Adoption

 Photo Credit: © Curt Carnemark / World Bank

 In many parts of sub-Saharan Africa, few farmers use inputs, like fertilizer, to increase farm productivity, and when they do, many farmers use too few inputs to maximize productivity.
 Inputs can be costly, and farmers often have to travel long distances to reach markets to purchase them.
-Among other factors like access to credit, the timing of input availability also affects farmers’ demand for agricultural inputs.
-In addition to constraints that farmers face, agro-dealers, whose business is to sell agricultural inputs to farmers, also face challenges.
+Among other factors, access to credit and the timing of input availability also affect farmers’ demand for agricultural inputs.
+In addition to these constraints that farmers face, agro dealers, whose business is to sell agricultural inputs to farmers, also face challenges.
 Specifically, they face high transportation costs to reach remote areas and lack information about farmers’ demand for their products.

 One way to support both farmers and agro-dealers is through Village Input Fairs (VIF).
-VIFs are one-day markets that allow farmers to buy agricultural inputs from agro-dealers at a central location in a village, rather than having farmers travel to the closest city as is the norm when traditional extension agents organize input markets.
-Typically, markets are organized during the planting season when farmers need to use inputs to plant their crops but are in general more cash constrained given the duration of time since selling their last harvest.
-Could varying the timing of the input market help alleviate farmers’ cash constraints and affect farmers’ likelihood of purchasing and using more productive inputs?
+VIFs are one-day markets that allow farmers to buy agricultural inputs from agro-dealers at a central location in a village rather than having farmers travel to the closest city.
+Typically, markets are organized during the planting season when farmers need to use inputs like fertilizer to plant their crops but are, in general, more cash constrained given the duration of time since selling their last harvest.
+Agro-dealers also face logistical constraints in delivering large quantities of fertilizer in the relatively short planting period.
+Could varying the timing of the input market and providing credit help alleviate farmers’ cash constraints and affect farmers’ likelihood of using more productive inputs?

-Agriculture is Mali’s main source of economic activity, despite the fact that 65 percent of the land is desert or semidesert.[1]
-Sixty percent of people work in agriculture and roughly half the population lives in poverty.[2]
-Households typically depend on agriculture for their livelihoods, their work is labor-intensive, and they have limited access to agricultural inputs like equipment, water, labor, seeds, fertilizers, or insecticides.
-Transaction costs are the main barrier to input purchase and use, exacerbated by the cost of transporting inputs to rural markets, which accounts for around one-third of the total price.
+Agriculture is Mali’s main source of economic activity, despite the fact that 65 percent of the land is desert or semidesert.1 Sixty percent of people work in agriculture and roughly half the population lives in poverty.2 Households typically depend on agriculture for their livelihoods, their work is labor-intensive, and they have limited access to agricultural inputs, like equipment, water, labor, seeds, fertilizers, or insecticides.
+Transaction costs are a major barrier to input purchase and use, exacerbated by the cost of transporting inputs to rural markets, which accounts for around one-third of their total price.
 In addition, agro-dealers, credit providers, and farmers are often unable to connect at the times when farmers need to be able to access markets to purchase inputs.
-For example, 70 percent of small-scale farmers participating in this evaluation reported that they did not have access to an agro-dealer in their village in the year prior to the study.
+For example, 70 percent of small-scale farmers participating in this evaluation reported that they did not have access to an agro-dealer in their village in the agricultural season prior to the study.
+Despite limited access to agro-dealers, around 85 percent of farm households reported using fertilizer prior to the start of the study, but often use sub-optimal quantities recommended by agronomists.

-This study was conducted among rural households in the Sahel region of southern Mali.
-Farmers in this region mainly produce millet, rice, and cotton among other crops, and cultivate 5 to 7 plots of land approximately between 1.5 to 2 hectares each.
-Although Soro Yiriwaso, a microfinance institutional that engages in agricultural lending, has operated in Mali for over twenty years, farmers have limited access to credit because they often lack the collateral necessary to take out loans.
-The National Union of the Agro-Input Dealers (UNRIA) is the primary national association of agro-dealers that provides access to inputs—including fertilizer, improved seeds, pesticides, and equipment—for small-scale famers and plays an active role in agricultural policy.
+This study was conducted among rural households in the Sikasso, Koulikoro, Kangaba, and Bananba regions of Mali.
+Eligible farmers in these regions mainly produced millet, rice, and cotton among other crops, and cultivated approximately 8.3 hectares across six plots.
+Although Soro Yiriwaso, a microfinance institution that engages in agricultural lending, has operated in Mali for over twenty years, farmers have limited access to credit because they often lack the collateral needed to take out loans.
+Participating agro-dealers operated locally and primarily supplied farmers with inputs including fertilizer, improved seeds, pesticides, and equipment from their shops in nearby towns.
+The National Union of the Agro-Input Dealers (UNRIA) is the primary national association of agro-dealers and plays an active role in agricultural policy.

-Researchers collaborated with Soro Yiriwaso, UNRIA, and Innovations for Poverty Action to conduct a randomized evaluation to test the impact of varying contract terms of input purchases and access to credit on farmers’ decisions to buy and use inputs at village input fairs (VIFs).
+Researchers collaborated with Soro Yiriwaso, UNRIA, and Innovations for Poverty Action to conduct a randomized evaluation to test the impact of varying input market organization on farmers’ decisions to use inputs and their agricultural productivity.
 Researchers randomly assigned 140 villages to one of seven groups, comprising twenty villages each.
-The groups varied by the timing of agricultural input fairs, the up-front payment required, and access to credit.
+The groups varied across three characteristics: the timing of agricultural input fairs, the up-front payment required for purchasing inputs, and access to credit.

 UNRIA and Soro Yiriwaso organized an input fair in six out of the seven groups.
 The remaining group served as a comparison group and did not host an input fair.
-At the village input fairs, participating farmers could place orders for agricultural inputs, such as fertilizer and agro-chemicals, from agro-dealers.
+At the village input fairs (VIFs), participating farmers could place orders for agricultural inputs from agro-dealers.
 Researchers varied the timing of the input fairs, either after the harvest in January or at the start of the planting season in June.
 Agro-dealers then delivered the purchased inputs to farmers at the beginning of the planting season.

 The full breakdown of the groups was as follows:

-Researchers carried out the evaluation between 2017 and 2019.
-Through household surveys before and after the intervention, researchers measured farmers’ decision to use inputs, which crops they chose to plant, and agricultural yields measured in crop value per hectare.
-Researchers also collected data on market transactions and input sales during the village input fairs.
+Researchers carried out the evaluation between 2017 and 2018.
+Through household surveys before and after the intervention, researchers measured farmers’ decision to use inputs, particularly fertilizer, which crops they chose to plant, and labor decisions.
+Researchers also collected data on market transactions and input sales during the fairs.

-Informed by the results of this study, researchers are scaling a version of the VIF in Mali.
+Informed by the results of this study, researchers are scaling a version of the VIF in Mali, Cote d’Ivoire and Ghana.
 The bundle includes the village input fair organized after the harvest, with the 10 percent commitment device, and access to credit.
 Researchers are conducting a randomized evaluation to test a market-based approach to scaling up this bundled VIF model on the purchase and use of inputs by small-scale farmers as well as the profitability of agro-dealers.